techidaily/site-ai-video/source/_posts/updated-in-2024-how-to-translate-youtube-videos-to-english-subtitles.md

 ![translated text from video subtitle](https://images.wondershare.com/virbo/article/2024/03/convert-video-voice-to-text-16.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1rCjQ09iG7s?si=Si1fUBric8MH1VHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 5:** Click **Translate video** to add the translated text or subtitle to your original video.
 After processing is complete, Virbo will provide you with a preview of the translated video with subtitles (if enabled).
 If you’re satisfied with the results, click the **Download** icon to save the translated video with subtitles to your computer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YB7Ou4-iKVM?si=7Fq8iUwI8voccMLx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4.
 Troubleshooting Issues When Converting Video Voice to Text